Eastern Kentucky farms may be eligible to receive money for energy projects from the Governor’s Office of Agricultural

 - Solar powered watering system, as well as equipment, structures or other supplies necessary to harness available solar to offset ag. related energy expenses

 Applicants must receive either at least $25,000 in Gross Farm Income, or 20% of gross income from farming for the previous two years.
-The next deadline for applications is April 16, 2021.
+The 2021 deadlines are April 16, August 20 and December 17.
 Farms can put in additional applications even if they have received funding in the past (one application can be submitted per calendar year).

 A third‐party audit is required with the application (applicants may be reimbursed an additional $150 for the audit).
 Renovations recommended by the audit and any installation expenses may also be considered.
 The Mountain Association is available to conduct your energy audit (we are currently offering free energy audits for small businesses in all EKY counties), as well as help you with your grant application.
 If you are interested in working on your farm’s energy needs, contact Carrie at email@example.com or (859) 671-0240.